msea1/MiscCode/Python/test.md

 Baku also felt very Turkic to me, with the same pluses and minuses.
 Except I wasn't around much to see the positives.

 Upon arrival, we needed to secure a transit card to get from the airport to the city center.
 The transit card machine had no English option.
 That meant there was a lot of trying out various menus and comparing prices displayed to best guesses.
 Which means we were there for a bit, and attracted the attention of quite a few of the loitering taxi drivers.

+![IMG_7115][baku53]

+[baku53]: ./photos/IMG_7115.jpg

 Nothing unusual about that and I expect to get touted no matter where I am in that situation, but they -- and this happened in Istanbul, and Yerevan, too -- would constantly be telling us there were no buses.
 Look man, try to sell me on convenience of the taxi all you want, but I find lying about the presense of a bus pretty annoying.
 It clearly exists, and I've already told you ten times I'm going to take it.
+For reference, a taxi would've been 20m vs 2.6m for the bus.

 We get to the hostel and they don't really have a record of our reservation.
 We paid for a 4-bed dorm with air conditioning and instead are dumped into a 12-bed dorm without A/C. They compensate for the lack of A/C by having a few fans going and the windows open.
 But there are no mosquito screens on the windows and so over two nights I manage to accrue quite a number of bites while also being uncomfortably sweaty and hot.
 Not a welcoming combo.

 We strolled the waterfront that night, and before turning in stopped to get a drink.
 I order a local cognac.
 I'll end up getting charged double the menu price.
 Maybe cause I was poured a double?
 Who knows!

+![43330386840336abc5d6cf7878ed26ce][10]

 Along with the cognac come a variety of finger bites.
 I hate the awkwardness of not knowing what's free and what might be an exorbitant ripoff in different cultures.
 This happened in Switzerland too where a bar we were at put out some peanuts on the table.
 I mean, they could be free.
 But being Switzerland they could also end up costing what everything in Switzerland costs - which is about 400% too much.

 I guess finding out is the basis for a funny story though either way?
 I take the risk because I'm a sucker for new foods -- these aren't just plain peanuts like in Luzern -- and because I feel like even if we get charged it'll be not much because whatever, it's Azerbaijan.

-The bill comes.
+Then the bill comes.
 39m for the food holy fucking hell.
 A kebab is like 3.
 Hate feeling taken advantage of, or being a rube.
 Also hate paying $25 for some chips, smoked cheese, and lemon slices with sugar.
 Even an airport would be ashamed to charge that.

-Can't shake the anger.
+I can't shake the anger for quite some time.
 39m would buy a good steak dinner for two!
 But also ultimately it's $20.
 God I'm broken.
 I'm trying to look at it like a lesson.
 Maybe now I won't feel awkward about being straight forward and asking "what is this? how much does it cost?"

 The next day we spot a funicular was listed in the guide as being free, but an attendant was hovering in the vicinity of the turnstile and whenever tourists approached would insist on payment to let people through.

 Again, it was 1 manat or something similarly petty so it's not a big deal, and in isolation I wouldn't even remember it.
 But when little things like that happen time and time again throughout a day, they add up and leave a certain impression that outweighs others.
+A few moments later I bought a water at a kiosk and wasn't given any change back.

+At one point later on we wandered into a Spar market.
+I think Robert wanted an energy drink or something.
+I was just browsing around looking at what's there and what beers they have when a clerk comes over and complains about something to me.
+He keeps repeating basically the same thing and miming something.
+I keep saying I don't know and just decide to leave.
+On way out second clerk with a bit of English mildly interrogates us.
+Best I can tell accusing us of taking photos?
+So What?
+What's wrong with taking a photo or two?
+I had a similar encounter in Poland once and it's so weird to me.
+Anyways, I never even had phone out of my pocket so I just ignore them and continue walking out.

+And then about 10 minutes later I suddently remember that oh yeah, I did take a photo...
+Because in their liquor selection I saw a bottle labelled White Goose with a design baring obvious resemblance to Grey Goose.

+![b345392b361eda2280b60b828aee4a04][14]

+It was such a brief ha that I instantly forgot about doing it.
+At the time I believe I thought it was just a small funny example of the different naming/branding in countries.
+Like how Sriracha in Germany has a swallow on the bottle instead of a rooster.
+Exactly the sort of little different I like to pick out when traveling.
+A Royale with Cheese.
+Why should the attendants care?

+But Robert points out that a more likely explanation is that the White Goose isn't just the regional name, but rather an intentional counterfeit product.
+Oh.
+Yeah, that does make more sense in this context.
+How bizarre is it that a place like Spar carries such products?!
+More examples of that low-level corruption and untrustworthiness.

 An overarching theme is that dishonesty is a super big deal for me.
 On a higher level, that's corruption and also uncertainty, and having some degree of certainty, or trust, in the civic institutions is a big help.
 I'm fed up with the lack of that in America as well.

 _Dənizkənarı Milli Park Baku Azerbaijan 40.367, 49.840_

----
+## Sun 20 May

 **Old Town dead**: _09:58:51 +04_
-Nobody out.
+We venture out to explore the city in daylight.
+There is nobody out.
 Not very exciting.
 Kinda hot in the sun all the time.

 ---